 StormSmart’s primary uses:

-- Connect with costal decision makers and disaster planners.
+- Connect with coastal decision makers and disaster planners.

-- Spread information about costal research and events.
+- Spread information about coastal research and events.

 - Act as a repository for research and information resources.

 - Links to major coastal storm and climate chance planning tools and research.

 - Weekly updates on regional science activities in the Gulf of Mexico States.